blakegallay/deco_winter/hillas/README.md

-# Things that have to do with calculating and analyzing Hillas parameters.
+# Calculating and analyzing Hillas parameters.

 **MISSING final_trained_weights.h5 for running the CNN.**
 **This can be found on the Cobalts in various places. /data/user/bgallay/cnn-classification has a copy of this file**